temporalio/documentation/docs-src/app-dev-context/custom-payload-conversion.md

 Creating a custom Payload Converter is optional.
 It's needed only if the default Data Converter does not support your custom values.

-Create your [custom `PayloadConverter`](/concepts/what-is-a-payload-converter#custom-payload-conversion) and set it with the default `DataConverter` in your Client options.
+Create your [custom `PayloadConverter`](/concepts/what-is-a-payload-converter#custom-payload-conversion) and set it on a `DataConverter` in your Client options.

-The order in which your Payload Converters are applied depend on the encoding type that each handles.
+The order in which your Encoding Payload Converters are applied depend on the order given to the data converter.
-You can set multiple custom Payload Converters to run your conversions.
+You can set multiple custom Encoding Payload Converters to run your conversions and when converting from a value to a payload, only the first one that handles the value will apply.
+When converting to a value from a payload, the encoding is used.